-Ronseal Decking Stain is a pigmented decking stain that colours and protects all types of wooden garden decking.
+Ronseal Decking Stain is a pigmented decking stain that colours and protects a wide range of wooden decking.

-Decked areas to be treated should be clean, dry and free from traces of dust, dirt, oil, grease, wax and silicone.
+Decked areas to be treated must be clean, dry and free from traces of dust, dirt, oil, grease, wax and silicone.

 For all bare wood decking including tanalised, pressure treated and preservative impregnated decking timbers.

 Hardwood decking usually requires a period of weathering to allow the surface grain to open up.
-This allows for better absorption of the decking oil.
+This allows for better adhesion of the decking stain.
 Check the decking manufacturer's guidance on how long decking should be left to weather before treating.

 Old 'coating' type finishes such as decking paints, varnishes and varnish type stains must be fully removed back to bare wood before oiling.
 Depending on the condition and type of finish, it may require more than one attempt to fully remove the old coating.